Community-Based Treatment & Prevention Services

 Clinical Counseling Programs

-We provide individual, family and group counseling in addition to psychological and psychiatric services.
+We provide individual, family and group counseling.
 Our 13 treatment programs address a wide range of issues including trauma, depression, anxiety, isolation and aggression.
 The majority of our treatment programs are provided on an outreach basis – in client’s homes, schools, or other community settings – to reduce barriers to treatment and provide services in the environment they are needed.
 Some office-based counseling is available.
 Learn more here.

 - Positive Paths Parenting program works to strengthen and improve family functioning and reduce the incidence and risk of child abuse/neglect through home-based services as well as formal class instruction.
 Learn more here.